Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

 The fee to participate in this program is $95 per year for residents.
-We are able to provide a free collection cart, thanks to the Ipswich Department of Public Works and MassDEP.
+The Department of Public Works pays an additional $13 and provides a free collection cart, with financial assistance from MassDEP.

 All Ipswich residents with town trash pickup can participate, but residents with private trash may be eligible as well.
 You can join at any time by signing up online at Black Earth Composting.
 Now is a great time to join!